xplim/API-Key-Proxy-Server/README.md

 You don't need to specify the allowed domains when testing on your local machine in the development environment.
 By default, all domains are whitelisted so you don't need to figure out exactly which domain and port your browser or api client uses to make requests.

-### 2. Provide your API keys
+### 2. Provide your API keys and allowed domains

-Copy the `.env.sample` file included in the root of the repo to a file named `.env` also in the root of the repo, and include your API keys there.
+Copy the `.env.sample` file included in the root of the repo to a file named `.env` also in the root of the repo, and include your API keys and allowed domains there.

 ### 3. Test the proxy server